-Mr. Charles Reilly, Principal IA
+Mr. Charles Reilly, Principal

 Ms. Sylvia Gonzalez, Parent Coordinator

 P.S.
 368 Hamilton Heights School is a K-5 public school, which in September 2002 opened its classroom doors as Hamilton Heights Academy.
 HHA was started by parents and educators in West Harlem and Washington Heights and incubated within P.S.
 28.

 In 2007, Hamilton Heights Academy applied to become its own NYC DOE public school, and upon receiving the go-ahead was renamed Hamilton Heights School, and then moved its growing community into another building located on West 153rd Street.

 September 2013, our whole school was given a home where we could all be together; we are located on the 2nd Floor of P.S.
 153, Adam Clayton Powell, 1750 Amsterdam Avenue, New York, NY 10031.
 EXIT/Stairway C, located on West 147th Street between Broadway and Amsterdam Avenue, leads to our Main Office, Room 251.
 Our school phone is 212-862-9940 and Fax number is 212- 862-9946.

 Our educational philosophy emphasizes hands-on learning, multi-disciplinary thematic units, and support for children as individuals with varied needs and learning styles.
 Classroom set-ups encourage purposeful investigation and active learning.
 Emphasis is placed on inquiry, critical thinking, and problem solving.
 HHS follows the New York City Department of Education mandated curriculum in literacy, mathematics, science & social studies.
 Teachers supplement this curriculum with carefully planned thematic units that are Literacy-based and integrate Mathematics, Social Studies, Science, physical fitness and the arts into each day’s work.